|

 Why You’ll Love This Strawberry Cheesecake

-• Classic baked cheesecake texture that is rich, creamy, and smooth
+• Classic baked cheesecake texture that is rich, creamy, and perfectly smooth in every slice

-• Fresh strawberry topping adds brightness and beautiful color
+• Fresh strawberry topping adds brightness, natural sweetness, and a beautiful glossy finish

-• Buttery graham cracker crust gives the perfect crisp contrast
+• Buttery graham cracker crust creates the perfect crisp contrast to the creamy filling

-• Elegant enough for celebrations, but easy enough for home bakers
+• Elegant enough for celebrations, but approachable enough for everyday baking at home

 Why This Recipe Works